-Finished the Eyeshield 21 anime and now you’re wondering where it ends in the manga?
-You’ve hit the abrupt ending and realized the biggest games are still missing.
-You’re in the right place for the definitive answer.
+Finished the Eyeshield 21 anime and now you’re wondering where it ends in the

 Key Facts

-- Anime Endpoint: The anime adaptation concludes after the Ojo White Knights match, which is equivalent to Chapter 239 of the manga.
+- Anime Endpoint: The anime adaptation concludes after the Ojo White Knights match, which is equivalent to Chapter 239 of the

-- Recommended Manga Starting Point: To seamlessly continue the story, you should begin reading at Chapter 241, which marks the start of the next major story arc.
+Manga Starting Point: To seamlessly continue the story, you should begin reading at Chapter 241, which marks the start of the next major story arc.- Manga is Complete: The

-- Major Skipped Content: The anime omits two critical tournament arcs: the Christmas Bowl semi-final against the Hakushu Dinosaurs and the final against the Teikoku Alexanders.
+manga is fully finished with 333 chapters collected in 37 volumes, ensuring you get the entire story with a definitive ending.- Major Skipped Content: The anime omits two critical tournament arcs: the Christmas Bowl semi-final against the Hakushu Dinosaurs and the final against the Teikoku Alexanders.

-- Artistic Superiority: The manga features the highly detailed and dynamic artwork of Yusuke Murata, which is considered a significant upgrade over the simplified art style of the anime.
+manga features the highly detailed and dynamic artwork of Yusuke Murata, which is considered a significant upgrade over the simplified art style of the anime.

-Where Does the Eyeshield 21 Anime End in the Manga?
+Where Does the Eyeshield 21 Anime End in the Manga ?

 You might see some fan discussions mention Chapter 239 as the place to pick up, but this would mean re-reading the very last moments of the Ojo game.
 Chapter 240 is a very short, transitional chapter that serves as an immediate epilogue to the match.
 Therefore, real-world experience from countless fans confirms that Chapter 241 is the true starting point for new, post-anime content.
 This chapter is the beginning of Volume 27, making it an easy and clean place to jump into the story without missing a single play.